Maumagnaguagno/MindFreak/README.md

 - **offset** is added to the current pointer;
 - **set** can be used to set a cell to a value when used by ``+`` or multiplied by a factor when used by ``*``.

-The [test file](tests/rorschach.rb) contains several examples about the bytecode and can be used as a guide.
+The [tests](tests/rorschach.rb) include several examples and can be used as a guide.

 ## Changelog
 - Oct 2013